 Hoare, a single father of three, briefly lost sight of Ayn while she was playing in the family’s backyard, which was surrounded by a 6-foot fence.
 Hoare immediately called police and a frantic search found her safe over in a nearby neighbor’s backyard.

 Four days after the incident, Canadian authorities whisked Ayn away to a psychiatric facility where she was given dangerous and powerful antipsychotic drugs, maintaining they were simply lightening Hoare’s load.
 Ayn has been kept away from the family ever since.

 We have previously covered this story, never believing this nightmare would continue for so long.
-Unfortunately, it has and by the looks of it, could continue for the foreseeable future.
+Unfortunately, it has and by the looks of it, could continue for

 Last week on a blog supporting Ayn, Derek was quoted as saying the process of getting his daughter back could continue well into 2013 and is being handled through a painfully slow legal system.